88lex/sasync/README.md

 <br>

 ###  Changelog

+v2.5 TBD
+- [NEW] Optional backup of old files to separate directory, rather than deletion.
+Uses --backup-dir rclone flag

+- [NEW] Handles missing jsons, skips to next existing json

+- [IMPROVED] Better checking of remote configs, service accounts and read/write status of destination

 v2.3 CHANGES:
 - [NEW] rclone flag pass through in the command line ==> `sasync set1 --flag1 --flag2 --etc`